thieu1995/MetaSklearn/README.md

 var = StringVar(valid_sets=("linear", "poly", "rbf"), name="kernel")
 ```
-Used for categorical parameters with a limited number of choices, e.g., `kernel` in SVM.
+Used for string parameters with a limited number of choices, e.g., `kernel` in SVM.
+Value None can be set also.

 #### 4. `BinaryVar` – Binary Variable (0 or 1)
 ```python